ColterD/LGSM-Master-Control/README.md

 Run the script as sudo (script will end if you don't) and basically just use some common sense.
 The code is mostly™ cleaned up and decent, but if you get an error running it.. use a dos2unix converter on it and should be okay.

-The configs aren't included but should be placed in a directory called masterconfig and is called with masterstart-config.sh and so on.

 With a little messing around you should figure this out but I don't offer any support for this so good luck.

 You can use it without issues, just give me credit if you do.